 Regarding itself as independent, non-partisan and non-denominational, the association of lawyers and economists with federal office in Berlinis the most important legal association in Germany, standing up forequal rights and equality of women in allsocial areas.

 The German Institut for Human Rights (DIMR) is an independent institution of civil society which was founded as a national human rights institute by an act of Parliament.
 Its main focus is on research and information on the state of human rights in Germany and abroad, as well as in supporting the implementation of human rights in Germany.
 The Law Clinic is cooperating with the Projekt “Zwangsarbeit heute” (contemporary forced labour).

-Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ) offers customised solutions to complex challenges.
+The Company for International Cooperation GmbH (GIZ)offers customised solutions to complex challenges.
 We are an experienced service provider and assist the German Government in achieving its objectives in the field of international cooperation.
 We offer demand-driven, tailor-made and effective services for sustainable development.

 The Special Interest Group Self-determined Living in Germany is an organization formed by handicapped individuals and an umbrella organization for centers for self-determined living.
 It works toward more self-determination and participation for all.